vaywick/sa-pinns-tdd/README.md

 SA-PINNs-TDD are implemented using either the TensorFlow or PyTorch frameworks.
 The Euler–Bernoulli-new and Allen–Cahn (AC) simulations are conducted in TensorFlow, while the remaining models are implemented in PyTorch.

+PyTorch version 2.0.0 or higher

+tensorflow version = 2.3.0 and keras version = 2.4.3